AndreasChristensen89/salary_struggle/README.md

 # Database
 Postgres is used in connection with Heroku for this project

+# Environment variables
+Amazon web services - these can be found when creating the S3 bucket in AWS
+* AWS_ACCESS_KEY_ID - used to set up Amazon Web services
+* AWS_SECRET_ACCESS_KEY - used to set up Amazin Web Services.

+Postgres
+* DATABASE_URL - connects to postgres in Heroku

+Email
+* EMAIL_HOST_PASS
+* EMAIL_HOST_USER - connects to the email I have create for this project

+Django
+* SECRET_KEY - is used to provide cryptographic signing.

+Stripe
+* STRIPE_PUBLIC_KEY - obtained from Stripe profile
+* STRIPE_SECRET_KEY - obtained from Stripe profile
+* STRIPE_WH_SECRET - signing secret from the Stripe webhook
+* USE_AWS - set up in settings.py to use AWS, setting static and media locations, bucket name, region, domain.

 # Credits
 ## Pictures
 Images were compressed using the webpage https://tinypng.com/